HubrechtBioinformatics/HubrechtBioinformatics.github.io/index.md

 ### Members from the Westerdijk Institute

-### Bioinformatics group
+#### Bioinformatics group
 - [Thies Gehrmann](https://thiesgehrmann.github.io)
-  I am a PostDoc working on genome sequencing, assembly and product discovery at the CBS/KNAW.
+  I am a PostDoc working on genome sequencing and assembly, and comparative genomics for product discovery at the CBS/KNAW.

 ## Events